 Primary Rhinoplasty Procedure

-Typically, the procedure requires one to two hours to complete.
+Typically, an aesthetic refinement of the nose procedure requires, on average, two hours to complete.
 Once your anesthetic takes effect, Dr. Vallecillos makes incisions inside the nose, where they are invisible.
 Next, the doctor makes the required changes to the bone and cartilage, reducing or supplementing as the needs of the patient require.
 The doctor then re-drapes the tissues over the new structure and closes the incisions.
 Finally, to maintain shape during healing, he dresses the area with a splint and possibly absorbent materials inside the nose.

 Primary Rhinoplasty FAQs